 The only con with such a carbon steel wok is maintenance.
 You have to season it from time to time and clean it carefully.
 Every time you store such a material-made wok, you need to heat it so that the moisture disappears completely and wok does not get rusty.
 However, if seasoning and hard hand-washing are not your things then carbon steel woks are also available with non-stick coating.

-Nonstick Coated Carbon Steel Wok – Best Type of Traditional Wok Material with Modern Touch
+Nonstick Coated Carbon Steel Wok – Upgraded Wok for New Age

 Nonstick coated carbon steel is the typical modern wok material that has gained popularity these days.
 Carbon steel is a lightweight material, and it also offers efficient & even heat distribution.
 For this reason cooks want to have such a wok.
 But given the difficult maintenance, nonstick coated carbon steel woks are the most preferable ones.